June 28, 2026

 Music in Worship

 God has commanded us to sing, for example, but He has not defined a particular style or instrumentation for such music.
 Believing worship music is bound to a particular style or particular instruments is in itself a violation of the “Regulative Principle of Worship;” to bind worship in that way is to elevate non-Scriptural preferences to the level of Biblical commands.
-We are committed therefore to a diversity of styles — including (but not limited to) chant, hymnody, folk, and bluegrass — and a diversity of instruments, such as organ, piano, keyboard, strings, acoustic and electric guitars, and percussion.
+We are committed therefore to a diversity of styles — including (but not limited to) chant, hymnody, folk, and bluegrass — and a diversity of instruments, such as organ, piano, keyboard, strings, acoustic, and electric guitars, and percussion.
 All should be done for the edification of the congregation and the glory of God.

 Children in Worship